panaverse/learn-generative-ai/05_microservices_all_in_one_platform/14_docker/04_compose/README.md

 **Running the application:**

 With this Compose file saved as `compose.yml`, you can use the following commands to manage your application:

+Do not forget to add .env file with database credentials before building and running the api.

 * `docker compose up -d`: This builds the images (if needed) and starts the container in detached mode (background).
 You can check it by going open: http://0.0.0.0:8000/ in browser.
 * `docker compose stop`: This stops the container.